Lauricocha culture

-The Lauricocha Cave at an altitude of over 4000 m was discovered in 1957 near Lauricocha Lake and the source of the Marañón River, one of the headwaters of the Amazon River.
-It contained human remains, the oldest found in Peru, which can be dated back to the last glacial period, c.
-9,500 years ago.

 The early Peruvian groups of gatherers and hunters traversed between the rugged highlands and the coastal areas, following the movement of the wild animal herds and the climatic change of the seasons.
 Lauricocha near Huánuco was one of the important mountain encampments.
 The art of working stone to arrow points and fine blades was sophisticated, and the people made cave paintings of animals, hunting scenes and dances.